Skip to main content Skip to search

 Structure Key Features Typical Use Case

-Private Limited (Oy) No minimum share capital, limited liability, 1+ board member (with deputy if <3), EEA residence Most common for SMEs and international firms
+Private Limited (Oy) No minimum share capital, limited liability, 1+ board member Most common for SMEs and international firms

-Public Limited (Oyj) €80,000 minimum share capital, at least 3 board members, managing director required For large ventures, public listings
+Public Limited (Oyj) €80,000 minimum share capital, 3+ board members For large ventures, public listings

-Branch of Foreign Company No share capital, local representative required for non-EEA, unlimited liability For foreign companies expanding to Finland
+Branch of Foreign Company No share capital, local representative required For foreign companies expanding to Finland

-General/Limited Partnership No minimum capital, at least two partners, unlimited (general) or limited (limited) liability Niche, often for small or family businesses
+General/Limited Partnership No minimum capital, two partners Often for small or family businesses

 Sole Trader (Toiminimi) Simple setup, full personal liability Micro-businesses, freelancers

-• At least half of board members must reside in the EEA (unless exemption granted).
+• At least half of board members must reside in the EEA (unless exempt).

-• Corporate directors are not permitted; only individuals can serve as directors.
+• Corporate directors not permitted; only individuals can serve.

 • All companies must have a registered office in Finland.